All Episodes

 I mean, they think the Democrats that they've got a chance in Georgia.

-Uh you got Brian Kemp who's running for governor and Oprah Winfrey in yesterday for her opponent.
+You've got Brian Kemp, who's running for governor, and Oprah Winfrey in yesterday for her opponent.

-Barack Obama's in there today for her for his opponent.
+Barack Obama's in there today for his opponent to the Georgia 7th District.

 How is it looking in terms of Republican returns, Democratic returns?